Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/New-AzureRmSqlSyncAgent.md

 ```

 ### -SyncDatabaseResourceGroupName
-The resource group sync metadata database belongs to.
+The resource group the sync metadata database belongs to.

 ```yaml
 Type: String